Helen Gym

 Helen Gym (/ˈɡɪm/ GHIHM; 김혜련, born January 11, 1968) is an American politician.
 She was the first Asian American woman to serve on the Philadelphia City Council.
-She was first elected to Council in 2015 and served until 2022, when she resigned to run in the 2023 Philadelphia mayoral election.
+She was first elected to Council in 2015 and served until 2022, when she resigned to run in the Democratic primary of the 2023 Philadelphia mayoral election.
+Gym finished in third place behind Cherelle Parker, who won the nomination, and Rebecca Rhynhart.

 A member of the Democratic Party, Gym is a former school teacher and community organizer who cofounded Parents United for Public Education and served on the board of Asian Americans United.
 While on City Council, she became known as a progressive voice and focused on issues including housing, education, youth issues, and worker’s rights.

 Early life

 Gym was born in Seattle, Washington, and raised in the suburbs of Columbus, Ohio.
 Her parents were born in Korea and immigrated to the United States in the 1960s.
 Her father was a computer engineer who worked for Nationwide Mutual Insurance Company.
-Her mother worked in the food services department at the Ohio State University.
+Her mother worked in the food services department at Ohio State University.
 Gym has a younger sister.
 When Gym was growing up, the family attended the Protestant Korean Church.
+Gym attended the University of Pennsylvania and majored in history.
+She described her time in college as a time for learning that she is "an all-or-nothing kind of person"; she was on the dean's list one semester while she was on the verge of academic expulsion in another semester.
+She graduated from the University of Pennsylvania in 1993.

-In 1993, Gym graduated from the University of Pennsylvania where she majored in history.
-After leaving college, she returned to Ohio and worked for the Mansfield News Journal as a reporter.
-In 1994, she worked as a teacher.
+After college, Gym returned to Ohio and worked for the Mansfield News Journal as a reporter.
+In 1994, she worked as a teacher at Lowell Elementary School in the Olney section of Philadelphia.
+During her four and a half years teaching at the school The Philadelphia Daily News ran multiple pieces revealing that the school was packing African American students into larger classes to free up resources for immigrant Asian students.
+The incident inspired Gym to leave the school and become an activist in order to "understand how to tackle head-on the fears and anger and needs that people desperately want to have addressed."
 In 1996, Gym completed her language acquisition master's degree at the University of Pennsylvania.